Updated March 23, 2023

 Each product type comes up with a different and mixed purpose.
-Where the Desktop/Public versions allow to create visualizations and Online/Server version is for sharing and publishing the Reports were working sheets can be edited and finally, Reader version is only for viewing purposes.
+Where the Desktop/Public versions allow to create of visualizations and the Online/Server version is for sharing and publishing the Reports were working sheets could be edited, and finally, the Reader version is only for viewing purposes.
 Tableau is built with rich features that allow you to code and build any customized visualizations upon blending the different datasets to make a Dashboard or a Storyboard.

-You want to understand why it is a top-performing tool?
-Irrespective of any other, Tableau connects with 60+ of data sources and can manipulate data into various forms and able to bring any type of advanced Visuals into it by coding and customizing.
+Do you want to understand why it is a top-performing tool?
+Irrespective of any other, Tableau connects with 60+ data sources and can manipulate data into various forms and bring any type of advanced Visuals into it by coding and customizing.
 It handles the millions and trillions of data in Live/Extract mode, where execution is defined by working users.
-Like this, the tool Developers have provided endless flexible features, so it is simply and solely depending on the End-user on how to utilize and use it.
+Like this, the tool Developers have provided endless flexible features, so it simply and solely depends on the End-user on how to utilize and use it.

-Head to Head Comparison between Google Data Studio vs Tableau (Infographics)
+Head to Head Comparison between Google Data Studio and Tableau (Infographics)